utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Here are the questions I want you to write about:

-- Which AUSTIN ISD school (or schools) had the greatest percentage point change in special education students from 2014-15 to 2018-19?
-What was the change in the number of students?
+- Which AUSTIN ISD school (or schools) had the greatest **percentage point change** in special education students from 2014-15 to 2018-19?
+Describe the change in the **share** of students.
-- Which AISD school had the greatest increase in special education students from 2015 to 2019?
+- Which Austin school had the greatest increase in the number of special education students from 2015 to 2019?
-- Describe how the number of AUSTIN ISD schools that met the "8.5% audit threshold" changed between 2015 and 2019.
+- Describe how the number of Austin schools that met the "8.5% audit threshold" changed between 2015 and 2019.
 (You can assume that threshold has already been explained earlier in the story so you don't need that detail.)
 - Write a paragraph that explains the **source** of your data and the **criteria** (like filtering) used in your analysis.
 Again, write this as if it were part of a story ... written for the reader in language they can understand.
 - Lastly ...
 If you were writing a news story about special education and you had the data above, what are the **three things you want to know next**?
 For each question, who would you ask?
 (Just titles or classes of people, not actual contact information.)